Equity and Social Inclusion

 The UESI aims to address these gaps in the academic literature, and to act as a tool to help inform policy, complementing local datasets with a broader view of global performance across a range of different cities.

-This analysis draws on population and mean income data from a wide range of national and municipal registries and censuses across the UESI cities (see Metadata).
 Some cities (e.g., Bangalore, Casablanca, Ho Chi Minh City, Delhi, Lima and Tel Aviv) do not publish income information at the neighborhood level and were not considered in this calculation.
 Similarly, equity indicators were only calculated for indicators with spatially-explicit, neighborhood-level data: air pollution, urban heat island, tree cover, and transportation access indicators (see these Issue Profiles and the Metadata for more information about these indicators’ data sources).
 The water and climate change policy indicators are calculated at the city-wide scale; therefore equity indicators were not calculated for these issues.

 This method develops a descriptive typology for cities’ performance, rather than setting specific targets.